Wednesday, December 31, 2008

 Those being that I am willingly encasing myself in a concrete space for five days with no leaving and no sense of time, with the goal in mind of starting and completing at least six large-scale landscape works.
 I don't plan on leaving the room for this period which means:

-(because it's technically a storage space)
+no power (because it's technically a storage space)

 no sunlight (also meaning no sense of what time of day it really is)